craftercms/docs/source/system-administrators/activities/autoclustering-with-studio.rst

 Setup the Studio Arbiter
 ------------------------

-Whenever the number of Studios in the cluster is an even numbered, the Studio Arbiter needs to be started.
+Whenever the number of Studios in the cluster is an even number, the Studio Arbiter needs to be started.
 To setup the Studio Arbiter:

-.. note:: Studio Arbiter can't run on any authoring server because it needs to use the same ports that Studio.
+.. note:: Studio Arbiter can't run on any authoring server because it needs to use the same ports that Studio uses.
           |

 #.
 Copy the Studio Arbiter executable to a new server, the file is located at: